shourya2002-geek/Certman-IECSE/README.md

 # Certman-IECSE

 Certman is an in-house certificate generator designed to streamline the process of creating and distributing certificates for various purposes.
+Created as part of IECSE Manipal, the official Computer Science Club of Manipal Institute of Technology.

 ## Features